Digital-Grinnell/dlad-blog/content/posts/021-rebuilding-isle-ld.md

   - Login as `System Admin`
   - From the `Development` menu (on the right) select `Clear Cache`
+  - On the home page (https://digital.grinnell.edu), scroll to the bottom of the right-hand column.
+  - Use the `Quick Backup` dialog, with all the defaults, to create and download a fresh backup.

+Alternatively, you could...

   - Navigate to https://digital.grinnell.edu/admin/config/system/backup_migrate/export/advanced
   - In the `Load Settings` box select `Default Settings w/ Users`
   - Click `Backup now` to backup the site